purtuga/jquery.stickOnScroll/README.md

         .find("h2")
             .stickOnScroll({
                 footerElement:  $("#section1footer"),
-                bootomOffset:   20
+                bootomOffset:   20,
+                setParentOnStick: true
             });
     });

 Will make the h2 heading "Section 1" stick to the top of the page (css position: fixed) and will watch for when the footer element (the paragraph with id = section1footer) comes within 20 pixels of the bottom of the h2 element at which point, the header is scrolled up with the normal flow of the page.

 In the example above the height of the div.section-title-container is set prior to calling stickOnScroll().
 This was just for demonstrations purposes and could have been achieved via other methods (ie. css).
 The reason for setting the height of the element around the header is that once the header is fixed on the page, it is removed from the normal flow of the document.
-By setting the surrounding element's height, the document structure should be maintained when the header is moved to position: position. **NOTE** Since this is such a common need, a new input option (_setParentOnStick_) has been added, wich will automatically set the height of the parent element when set to true.
+By setting the surrounding element's height, the document structure should be maintained when the header is moved to position: position.

+**NOTE** Since this is such a common need, a new input option, _setParentOnStick_, has been added, wich will automatically set the height of the parent element when set to true.

 This plugin will manipulate the following css properties on the element that will be fixed: